-Payments of interest on the Notes may be made without deduction of or withholding on account of United Kingdom income tax provided that the Notes are and continue to be listed on a "recognised stock exchange" within the meaning of Section 1005 of the Income Tax Act 2007.
 The main market of the London Stock Exchange is a recognised stock exchange for these purposes.
-Notes will be treated as listed on the main market of the London Stock Exchange if they are listed on the Official List of the FCA and admitted to trading on the main market of the London Stock Exchange.
+Notes will be treated as listed on the London Stock Exchange if they are listed on the Official List of the FCA and admitted to trading on the main market (excluding the High Growth Segment) of the London Stock Exchange.
 Provided that the Notes are and remain listed on a recognised stock exchange, interest on the Notes will be payable without withholding or deduction on account of United Kingdom tax.